Closeness centrality: Variants

 Dangalchev (2006), in a work on network vulnerability proposes for undirected graphs a different definition:

 This definition is used effectively for disconnected graphs and allows to create convenient formulae for graph operations.
 For example:

-If a graph $G_1 + G_2$ is created by linking node $p$ of graph $G_1$ to node $q$ of graph $G_2$ then the combined closeness is:
+If graph $G_1 + G_2$ is created by linking node $p$ of graph $G_1$ to node $q$ of graph $G_2$ then the combined closeness is:

-if a graph $G_1 + G_2$ is created by collapsing node $p$ of graph $G_1$ and node $q$ of graph $G_2$ into one node then the closeness is:
+if graph $G_1 + G_2$ is created by collapsing node $p$ of graph $G_1$ and node $q$ of graph $G_2$ into one node then the closeness is:

+If graph $S(G)$ is the shadow graph of graph $G$, which has $n$ nodes, then $S(G)$ closeness is:

 If graph $T(G)$ is the thorn graph of graph $G$, which has $n$ nodes, then $T(G)$ closeness is:

 The natural generalization of this definition is:

 where $\alpha$ belongs to (0,1).
 As $\alpha$ increases from 0 to 1, the generalized closeness changes from local characteristic (degree) to global (number of connected nodes).

 The information centrality of Stephenson and Zelen (1989) is another closeness measure, which computes the harmonic mean of the resistance distances towards a vertex x, which is smaller if x has many paths of small resistance connecting it to other vertices.

 In the classic definition of the closeness centrality, the spread of information is modeled by the use of shortest paths.
 This model might not be the most realistic for all types of communication scenarios.
 Thus, related definitions have been discussed to measure closeness, like the random walk closeness centrality introduced by Noh and Rieger (2004).
 It measures the speed with which randomly walking messages reach a vertex from elsewhere in the graph.
 Hierarchical closeness of Tran and Kwon (2014) is an extended closeness centrality to deal still in another way with the limitation of closeness in graphs that are not strongly connected.
 The hierarchical closeness explicitly includes information about the range of other nodes that can be affected by the given node.